-Many people do not know they have osteoporosis until they break a bone.
 Two common symptoms of osteoporosis are loss of height and a spinal curvature of the upper back.

-If you have osteoporosis, or low bone mass, you can slow the process of bone loss by doing the following:
+If you have osteoporosis or low bone mass, you can slow the process of bone loss by doing the following:

 - Taking calcium and vitamin D supplements